 As you go through the country markets you will notice some of these calories bombs, most of these sweets are originally from Turkey and Arab countries and are common all over the region.
 Very common in the Arab areas of Israel.

-A short guide of how to get diabetes:
+A short guide of how to get a diabetes:

 A layer of goat cheese covered with noodle threads dipped in sugar syrup and rose water. grained pistachio is spread on the top.
 In Jerusalem, there are versions of semolina dough instead of the noodle threads.
 Some places will replace the goat cheese with regular cheese to reduce costs, make sure to try one with a goat cheese.